memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 ```

 As previously mentioned, no exceptions should leave your module.
 If you are
-writing the module in a language which throws them, you probably want
+writing the module in a language that throws them, you probably want
 exception handlers in `mgp_init_module` and `mgp_shutdown_module` as well.